Michael Roach: Charity

+ACIP donates to many causes.
+The Asian Classics Institute (ACI) pursued multiple projects to foster the learning and preservation of Tibetan Buddhism and meditation.
+These projects include organizations such as the Asian Legacy Library (ALL) and the Diamond Cutter Classics organization, and platforms like “The Knowledge Base” which offer free courses in a variety of subjects in multiple languages.
+The Asian Legacy Library alone has digitized over 16 million pages, according to Roach.
+In 2021, ACI launched the Castle Rock Fund as a vehicle to acquire the Castle Rock Mini Storage to finance the cost of ACIP's headquarters in Sedona, Arizona, and to ensure the financial stability of the organization.

 Controversies

-Blood diamonds
+Diamond business

 Beginning in 1981, Roach helped found and run Andin International, a jewelry manufacturer based in New York.
 He used proceeds from his work to set up financial endowments to fund various projects, in particular the Sera Mey Food Fund.

-Roach had selected Surat, known as the Diamond City of India, in the Indian state of Gujarat, one of the top zones in the trade of blood diamonds, as his primary source for diamonds.
-As the chief diamond procurer of Andin International, nearly every diamond the company sold went through Roach's hands for inspection.
+In his 2015 book "A Death on Diamond Mountain", journalist Scott Carney wrote:As for the chief diamond procurer at Andin International, Michael Roach selected Surat in the Indian state of Gujarat as his primary source for diamonds.

 Marriage

-In 1996, Christie McNally became Roach's student and they began a "spiritual partnership" in which they took vows that included never being more than 15 feet apart, eating from the same plate, reading the same books together.
+In 1996, Christie McNally became Roach's student and they began a "spiritual partnership", a Buddhist practice that encourages both partners to reach extraordinary goals.
+The experiment included vowing to never be more than 15 feet (roughly 4.5 meters) apart, eating from the same plate, reading the same books together.
 They were married in a Christian ceremony in Rhode Island in 1998.
 The marriage was kept secret.
 When news of the marriage emerged in 2003, Roach explained to the New York Times that they had wished to honor their Christian heritage and that he wanted McNally to be entitled to his possessions if something happened to him.

-Marriage is a breach of Gelug monastic vows.
-Professor Robert Thurman urged Roach to "renounce his monastic vows and to stop wearing the robes that mark him as a member of a monastic order."
-Lama Surya Das has also questioned the wisdom of the partnership.
+He also argued that the future of Buddhism in America relies on being more inclusive of and welcoming to women.

 When Roach proposed to teach in Dharamshala in 2006, the Office of the Dalai Lama rebuffed his plan, stating that Roach's "unconventional behavior does not accord with His Holiness's teachings and practices"; the teaching took place in nearby Palampur instead.

 McNally and Roach separated in the middle of 2009.

-Sexual misconduct
+Sid Johnson's memoires

 In 2005, during a tantric initiation practice, retreatant Sid Johnson, a musician who was briefly on the board of directors of Roach's organization Diamond Mountain, recalls that Roach invited him to lie down in his and Christie McNally's bed.
 She then began to massage him from his head down to his penis before finishing with a kiss on the lips.
 Roach was part of a handful of Western Tibetan Buddhist teachers facing such allegations in the 2000s including Surya Das and Ken McLeod.
-He was said to have multiple sexually promiscuous relationships while still donning monk's robes.
+Some claimed he had had sexually promiscuous relationships while still donning monk's robes, however until now these claims were never proved to be accurate.